-In Pennsylvania, high quality child care centers, state-funded pre-k programs and Head Start programs offer three and four year olds from middle class and low income families access to this essential preschool experience.
-Unfortunately, there has been no progress in meeting the need for publicly funded pre-k: approximately 80% of the children eligible for these programs went unserved from 2008 to 2014.48 There is some hope that the supply shortage will begin to shrink since state funding for pre-k was increased in both the FY 2016 and 2017 state budgets.
+When children turn three they are ready for two years of high quality pre-k.
+The connection between high quality pre-k and school readiness is now widely understood.
+In Pennsylvania, a high quality child care center, a state-funded pre-k program and Head Start programs all offer three and four year olds from middle class and low income families access to this essential preschool experience.
+Unfortunately, the Index shows progress in meeting the need for publicly funded pre-k has been stagnant: four in five children eligible for these programs went unserved from 2008 to 2014.
+There is some hope that the supply shortage will begin to shrink since state funding for pre-k was increased in both the FY 2016 and FY 2017 state budgets.